codebysreyas/BruteBox/README.md

 ## How It Works

-1. A session pool of 10 HTTP sessions is created, each fetching a fresh CSRF token from the target login page
+1. BruteBox fetches a fresh HTTP session with a valid CSRF token for every PIN attempt — no stale tokens, no skipped PINs
 2. Custom PINs (if provided) are tested first
-3. 40 common PINs are tested next using the dictionary phase
+3. 40 most common PINs are tested next using the dictionary phase
-4. Remaining PINs (0000-9999) are tested in chunks of 100 using 8 threads
+4. Remaining PINs (0000-9999) are tested sequentially across the full keyspace
-5. Any timed-out PINs are collected and retried at the end
-6. Throughout the attack, defensive signals are tracked and used to generate a security rating on completion
+5. Defensive signals are tracked throughout the attack and used to generate a security rating on completion

 ---